flimlib/flimlib/README.md

 Imaging](https://www.assembla.com/spaces/ATD_TRI/wiki) (TRI2) software, as well
 as in the [FLIMJ plugin for ImageJ](https://imagej.net/FLIMJ).

-For exponential lifetime fitting there are two core algorithms within FLIMLib:
+For exponential lifetime fitting there are three core algorithms within FLIMLib:

 1. A triple integral method that does a very fast estimate of a single exponential lifetime component.